Nexx360 Documentation

 </amp-ad>

-If you have configured a CMP, don't forget to link the call to amp-adunit to the user consent by adding the attribute data-block-on-consent in the ad unit.
+If you have configured a CMP, ensure to link the call to amp-adunit to the user consent by adding the attribute data-block-on-consent in the ad unit.

 <script async custom-element="amp-consent" src="https://cdn.ampproject.org/v0/amp-consent-0.1.js"></script>